 Figma Wireframe

-Understanding Figma's basic usage and interface
+Understanding basic Figma usage and the interface

 Prototyping

-Anticipated Questions Q&A 💬
+Anticipated Q&A 💬

-Notes Before Taking the Course 📢
+Notes before taking the course 📢

 Practice Environment